flashcordon/big-history/Galaxies.md

 ## La nébuleuse de la Carène

 - The Carina Nebula is one of the largest and brightest nebulae in the sky, located approximately 7,600 light-years away in the southern constellation Carina.
 Nebulae are stellar nurseries where stars form.
 The Carina Nebula is home to many massive stars, several times larger than the Sun.
+- the edge of a nearby, young, star-forming region called NGC 3324 in the Carina Nebula.
+Called the Cosmic Cliffs.
+The cavernous area has been carved from the nebula by the intense ultraviolet radiation and stellar winds from extremely massive, hot, young stars located in the center of the bubble
+-     NASA’s James Webb Space Telescope reveals emerging stellar nurseries and individual stars in the Carina Nebula that were previously obscured
+    Images of “Cosmic Cliffs” showcase Webb’s cameras’ capabilities to peer through cosmic dust, shedding new light on how stars form
+    Objects in the earliest, rapid phases of star formation are difficult to capture, but Webb’s extreme sensitivity, spatial resolution, and imaging capability can chronicle these elusive events
+- This landscape of “mountains” and “valleys” speckled with glittering stars is actually the edge of a nearby, young, star-forming region called NGC 3324 in the Carina Nebula.
+-

+The blistering, ultraviolet radiation from the young stars is sculpting the nebula’s wall by slowly eroding it away.
+ Star birth propagates over time, triggered by the expansion of the eroding cavity.
+As the bright, ionized rim moves into the nebula, it slowly pushes into the gas and dust.
+If the rim encounters any unstable material, the increased pressure will trigger the material to collapse and form new stars.
+ Conversely, this type of disturbance may also prevent star formation as the star-making material is eroded away.
+This is a very delicate balance between sparking star formation and stopping it.
+Webb will address some of the great, open questions of modern astrophysics: What determines the number of stars that form in a certain region?
+Why do stars form with a certain mass?
+ Located roughly 7,600 light-years away, NGC 3324 was imaged by Webb’s Near-Infrared Camera (NIRCam) and Mid-Infrared Instrument (MIRI).
+ NGC 3324 was first catalogued by James Dunlop in 1826.
+Visible from the Southern Hemisphere, it is located at the northwest corner of the Carina Nebula (NGC 3372), which resides in the constellation Carina.

 ## Le spectre de transmission de WASP-96 b